Tucked down a lane at the end of a no-through road, this two bedroom architect-designed home has plenty of winning features.

 A travel cot and high chair are available on request.
 Please note the garden is shared with the owner's property which is directly adjacent and is not fully enclosed.

-Dogs will be considered on request.
+Dogs will be considered on request at a charge of £15 per dog.
 If permitted, they must be kept out of the bedrooms and off the furniture.
 An outside tap is available for cleaning your dog.

 It should be noted that the doors from the living space open out into the lawned garden which is shared and is not fully enclosed.
 The owner has chickens therefore any dogs must be closely supervised and under control at all times.